mas-dse-joh112/vis/exercise-8/README.md

+1. There are two separate software solutions to run, a bokeh interactive application and a jupyter notebook.
-1. This is a bokeh interactive application, which requires at least bokeh==0.12.11 to see the interactivity.
+   The bokeh interactive application requires at least bokeh==0.12.11 to see the interactivity.
 Please issue the following command to upgrade if needed.

 pip install bokeh==0.12.11